rah/optimal-search/src/experiments/Experiments.md

 - Turn variability
 - Prey replacement

-### Random Search in Single Patch (Homogeneous Environment)
+### E0: Random Search in Single Patch with Replacement
-- Given random search with a set angle of turn and varience within a single patch/environment what is the number of prey captured.
+Given random search with a set angle of turn and varience within a single patch/environment what is the number of prey captured.
  Variables to be modified:
  - Single Patch equal to environment size:
  - Prey density increasing 10, 20 ,40, 80, 160, etc